-Background: Deep vein thrombosis (DVT) develops when blood pools then clots, and often occurs in a leg.
-Sometimes these clots loosen and travel to the lung causing a PE.
-In the U.S., more than 600,000 people develop a VTE and nearly half die from it.
+Background: A DVT develops when blood pools then clots in an arm or leg.
+Sometimes clots in a leg loosen and travel to the lung, causing a PE.
+In the United States, more than 600,000 people develop VTE yearly, and nearly half die from it.

 Risk Factors: Anyone who is inactive for long periods is at risk for VTE, from a patient post-surgery to a long-distance traveler.
 However, there are many other risk factors for VTE, including cancer, trauma, smoking, alcohol consumption, pregnancy, stroke, and obesity.

 History and Symptoms: A DVT may cause pain, swelling, redness, or warmth in the arm or leg.
 With PE, shortness of breath, rapid breathing, rapid heart rate, chest pain, lightheadedness, or passing out may occur.

 Physical Exam: While healthcare providers usually check for pain, swelling, or redness, or feel for a clotted vein, a patient with a DVT may not have any symptoms.
 A physical examination also is not helpful to determine whether a patient has a PE, but healthcare providers often check for low blood oxygen, rapid breathing, or an increased heart rate.
 Physical medicine and rehabilitation (PM&R) physicians are especially good in diagnosing VTE because many of the patients they treat are at high risk for this condition.

 Diagnostic Process: DVT is diagnosed using ultrasound of the veins and sometimes using a blood test (D-dimer).
 PE is diagnosed using CT Angiography (a CT of the blood vessels in the lungs) or a ventilation-perfusion (V-Q) scan (a nuclear medicine test).